Which steam cleaner brand?

 |67%||This brand gets a respectable four stars in our reliability survey, meaning its machines are less likely than some to develop early faults.
 Unfortunately the products we last tested from this brand were both given a Don't Buy label for their poor cleaning.
 This is reflected in its customer score, so while a steam cleaner from this brand may keep working for a long time, its cleaning is unlikely to be up to much.|

 |60%||This brand’s steam cleaners haven't generally done brilliantly in our tests, and they aren't great when it comes to reliability.
 While the customer score is above average, it's worth considering the build quality of the product and giving the reviews some close inspection.|

 Customer score and brand reliability ratings are based on a Which? member survey of 190 steam cleaner owners conducted in October 2016.
 The customer score is based on member satisfaction and whether members would recommend the brand to a friend.
 Reliability is based on whether members experienced problems with their steam cleaner.
 Table correct as of November 2016.

 Choosing the best brand of steam cleaner

-A great steam cleaner doesn't just deliver a great clean with minimal effort each time, but it should be a model you can rely on and ideally one that you'd be happy to recommend to a friend.
+A great steam cleaner doesn't just deliver a great clean with minimal effort each time.
+It should also be a model you can rely on and ideally one you'd be happy to recommend to a friend.

 Customer scores are based on how satisfied Which? members were with a product, and how likely they are to recommend it to a friend.

-The most reliable steam cleaner brand achieved an impressive five star rating, meaning it is less likely to let you down than rivals.
+The most reliable steam cleaner brand achieved an impressive five stars, meaning it's less likely to let you down than rivals.
 At the other end of the scale, the worst steam cleaner brand got just three stars for reliability, which might explain its lower customer score of 60%.